jonp124/Getting-and-Cleaning-Data-course-project/CodeBook.md

 * All columns beginning with character "f" replace with "Frequency"

 ## Create final data set
-* from the dataset in the previous set, create Final_data by summarizing each variable after grouping by subject and activity
+* from the previous dataset, create Final_data by summarizing each variable after grouping by subject and activity
 * Write Final_data into the Final_data.txt file